Five benefits that come, just from looking for the opportunities in a crisis

 2. Deeper understanding:

-Searching for the opportunities in a situation forces us to let go of our assumptions about that situation and search for deeper understanding.
-This deeper understanding will be useful, no matter which direction we decide to move forward in.
+Searching for the opportunities in a situation forces us to let go of our assumptions about that situation and look for deeper understanding.
+That deeper understanding will be useful, no matter which way forward we choose.

 .